To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 While parenting is always going to be a juggling act, it’s time to rethink that approach.
-A recent study found that just 2.5% of people are able to multitask effectively.3 So, the next time you’re helping with homework, checking emails, and stirring the sauce, while also thinking about everything else all at once, try to remember this: giving your undivided attention to one task at a time can help you become more effective in everything you do—whether it’s working, spending time with your family, or planning for their future.
+A study found that just 2.5% of people are able to multitask effectively.3 So, the next time you’re helping with homework, checking emails, and stirring the sauce, while also thinking about everything else all at once, try to remember this: giving your undivided attention to one task at a time can help you become more effective in everything you do—whether it’s working, spending time with your family, or planning for their future.

 2. Lean on your village